Genivia/RE-flex/doc/index.md

 disables dotall matching as the default setting.
 Dotall can be re-enabled with the `(?s)` regex mode modifier.
 This is done for compatibility with scanners.

-A matcher can be applied to strings and wide strings, such as `std::string` and `std::wstring`, `char*` and `wchar_t*`.
+A matcher may be applied to strings and wide strings, such as `std::string` and `std::wstring`, `char*` and `wchar_t*`.
 Wide strings are converted to UTF-8 to enable matching with regular expressions that contain Unicode patterns.